areeb6jamal/areeb6jamal/README.md

 - 🌱 My goals for 2024 are to further my understanding of computer hardware, along with Verilog and SystemVerilog skills!
 - 📫 Feel free to contact me as I love networking and learning from others:
 [<img align="center" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][1]
-- ⚡ Fun fact: I have over 4000 hours on the video game called Rocket League and I used to be top 100 in the world at one point!
+- ⚡ Fun fact: I used to be top 100 in the world at one point on a video game called Rocket League with over 4000 hours!

 [1]: https://www.linkedin.com/in/areebjamal/